 Depending on the types of flooring you work with, you likely have a few expensive tools or pieces of equipment that you rely on to do your job correctly and efficiently.
-If your tools were stolen, or your equipment was damaged in a fire or flood, or your flooring materials were vandalized, it could have a serious impact on your ability to continue working and meet your contractual obligations.
+Even if you do everything in your power to prevent theft to your tools and equipment, if your tools were stolen, or your equipment was damaged in a fire or flood, or your flooring materials were vandalized, it could have a serious impact on your ability to continue working and meet your contractual obligations.
 And because you have to transport your materials, tools and equipment to and from job sites rather than keeping them safely in a workshop on your own property, there is an additional risk that something could happen to render them unusable.

 In most cases, coverage for tools, equipment and materials is not included on a standard business insurance policy.
 That's why it's so important to speak with a broker about tools and equipment insurance, which is a type of inland marine insurance.
 It gives you protection against having to pay out of pocket to repair or replace tools, equipment and materials that are stolen, vandalized, or damaged during transit or at a job site, which makes it a critical part of a comprehensive Ontario flooring contractor insurance policy.